 *By comparison, 71% of those in Generation X and 54% of Baby Boomers say the same.

 Social media is known to have both positive and negative effects on our self-esteem, feelings of connectedness and overall satisfaction with our lives.
-As far as your wallet is concerned, it doesn’t matter if social media makes you feel good or bad about yourself because both emotions are linked to online spending.
+As far as your wallet is concerned, it doesn’t matter if social media makes you feel good or bad about yourself.
+To be sure, both emotions are linked to online spending.

 If social media gives you negative emotions like envy and inadequacy, you may online shop to self soothe.
 People also report feeling triggered to spend money to feel included, keep up with their peers and avoid missing out on things and experiences that their friends have.